vrpperez7/Mod-4-Project/README.md

 The morning hours of 7 and 8, </br>
 The evening hours of 17 and 18. </br>

-Our line graph also answers our **Operations Lead** question as best maintenance hours are between hours 23-5. </br>
+Our line graph also answers our **Operations Lead** question as best maintenance hours are between hours 23-5, as they have a grouped average count of bike riders less than 81 an hour. </br>

 I decide to further analyze our morning and peak hours to answer more stakeholder questions and provide recommendations.